darx0r/Stingray/README.md

 # Stingray

-IDAPython plugin for searching strings recursively in the current function.
+Stingray searches strings from the current position onwards in the current function.
+The results order is the natural order of strings in the BFS search tree.

-Stingray searches strings from the current position onwards.
-The results order is the natural order of strings in the BFS search tree
+For each found string it displays the xref address, the string address, the string type and the of course the string itself.

 ## Requirements